browserengineering/book/book/skipped.md

 ...

-The last eleven chapters have, I hope, given you a solid understanding of how web browsers work, from the network requests they make to way they store your data and keep it safe.
-I've endeavored to cover all of the major components of a web browser, but with such a vast topic I had to leave a few things out.
-Here's my list of the most important things not covered by this book.
+The last eleven chapters have, I hope, given you a solid understanding of all of the major components of a web browser, from the network requests it makes to way it stores your data and keeps it safe.
+With such a vast topic I had to leave a few things out.
+Here's my list of the most important things not covered by this book, listed in order of importance.

 When I teach from this book, I often cover these topics in lecture.
 That not only saves me from ignoring important topics but also gives